 Some thoughts on the artist Rami Margron.

 Rami Margron is one of the most imaginative and daring artists that I have ever encountered.
-Working with her is like working without a wire, thrilling and dangerous.
-Rami has a unique and open perspective about the world which gives her work an openness, a freshness, a naivete, a passion and a joy that I have rarely witnessed on stage.
+Working with them is like working without a wire, thrilling and dangerous.
+Rami has a unique and open perspective about the world which gives their work an openness, a freshness, a naivete, a passion and a joy that I have rarely witnessed on stage.
 Rami is a chameleon of the soul.
 Ever changing, always adapting, fluid and heart-wrenchingly honest.
-She is a kind soul with an enormous capacity to help others.
-As an artist, she is uniquely qualified to range over the human experience.
-As a director, one always cherishes the capacity in an actress like Rami, because thought seems to race from one artist to another, but what started as a dry notion blossoms within her into a puckish and intoxicating new life form.
+They are a kind soul with an enormous capacity to help others.
+As an artist, they are uniquely qualified to range over the human experience.
+As a director, one always cherishes the capacity in an actor like Rami, because thought seems to race from one artist to another, but what started as a dry notion blossoms within them into a puckish and intoxicating new life form.

 Rami has an endless capacity to amaze.
-She is electric on stage, a current that keeps the work buoyant and alive.
+They are electric on stage, a current that keeps the work buoyant and alive.
 Seldom have I seen an artist who has the ability to create so physically and emotionally.
 Body and mind are fused in a wondrous combination.
 What I love about working with Rami Margron is that I never know what to expect, am always amazed, and have never been disappointed.
-Whatever Rami does, she seems to live in the moment.
+Whatever Rami does, they seem to live in the moment.
 And the moment is beautiful to behold.
-She has the zeitgeist of a clown.
-She is existentially funny.
-She is a 21 st century Charlie Chaplin.
+They have the zeitgeist of a clown.
+They are existentially funny.
+They are a 21 st century Charlie Chaplin.

 Rami Margron is a zealot of the creative experience.